tenlevels/PakUI/README.md

    Format a fresh SD card using the FAT32 file system to ensure compatibility.

 2. **Extract & Install:**
-   Unzip the entire contents of the release and copy them directly onto your formatted SD card.
+   Unzip the entire contents of the release.
+This package includes both MinUI and TrimUI_EX, along with everything you need for a complete installation.
+Copy all files directly onto your formatted SD card.

+3. **Add Your Own Files:**
+   Once the install is complete, simply add your games and BIOS files to the appropriate folders.

-3. **Boot Up:**
+4. **Boot Up:**
    Insert the SD card into your TrimUI Brick or TrimUI Smart Pro, then power on your device and let the magic happen!

-It's that simple—enjoy and Happy Gaming!
+It's that simple—enjoy and happy gaming!

 ## Table of Contents